 High Court trial on liability and quantum involving hernia surgery.
-(Acting for the defendant)
+(Acting for the defendant).

 High Court liability trial involving expert A&E and surgical evidence.
 (Acting for the defendant).

-acting for the successful claimant in an unusual ‘misinformation’ psychiatric injury claim, who was told wrongly by his local hospital that he had “incurable” lung cancer and was likely to die within a year
+Acting for the successful claimant in an unusual ‘misinformation’ psychiatric injury claim, who was told wrongly by his local hospital that he had “incurable” lung cancer and was likely to die within a year.

-two secondary victim psychiatric injury claims, acting for the bereaved parents of two patients – a newborn baby and an adult daughter – who died in hospital following negligent treatment
+Two secondary victim psychiatric injury claims, acting for the bereaved parents of two patients – a newborn baby and an adult daughter – who died in hospital following negligent treatment.

-orthopaedic surgery and GP treatment claim, where a lady needed an above-knee amputation after a fracture operation and subsequent GP treatment.
-Settled for a total of over £1 million against both defendants, concluded at a JSM shortly before the trial.
-(Acting for the claimant).
+Orthopaedic surgery and GP treatment claim, where a lady needed an above-knee amputation after a fracture operation and subsequent GP treatment.
+Settled for a total of over £1 million against both defendants, concluded at a JSM shortly before the trial (acting for the claimant).

-unusual psychiatric injury ‘misinformation’ claim, where a lady claimed she had suffered psychiatric injury after being shown the wrong body to grieve over, 4 days after the death of her father, in a hospital mortuary.
+Unusual psychiatric injury ‘misinformation’ claim, where a lady claimed she had suffered psychiatric injury after being shown the wrong body to grieve over, 4 days after the death of her father, in a hospital mortuary.
 The claim involved consideration of whether the ‘miscellaneous’ victim cases of Allin v City & Hackney and Farrell v Avon could be extended.
 (Acting for the defendant).

-He has a particular interest in quantum on catastrophic injury claims (Tom admits to liking quantum and spreadsheets – he did do a Maths degree…).
+He has a particular interest in quantum (Tom admits to liking quantum and spreadsheets – he did do a Maths degree).

 Occupiers’ Liability Act 1984 claim, featuring a young man who suffered catastrophic injuries after a fall through a ground-level skylight.
 (Led by Christopher Wilson-Smith QC, acting for the claimant).

-employer’s liability claim, featuring a career loss of earnings claim after a healthcare assistant developed an alleged chronic pain condition after falling off a chair.
+Employer’s liability claim, featuring a career loss of earnings claim after a healthcare assistant developed an alleged chronic pain condition after falling off a chair.
 (Acting for the defendant).

 Tom has developed a niche practice in ‘cross-over’ clinical negligence claims involving sportspeople, both professionals and amateurs.
 Several cases have involved allegedly negligent orthopaedic or physiotherapy treatment.

-acting for the claimant, an american football player with a UK university team, who suffered a serious knee infection following cruciate ligament surgery.
+Acting for the claimant, an american football player with a UK university team, who suffered a serious knee infection following cruciate ligament surgery.

-acting for the claimant semi-professional (and former professional and youth international) rugby union player whose career was ended by a nerve injury sustained during arm fracture surgery.
+Acting for the claimant semi-professional (and former professional and youth international) rugby union player whose career was ended by a nerve injury sustained during arm fracture surgery.
 The claim involved consent issues following Montgomery v Lanarkshire Health Board UKSC 11.

-acting for the defendant physiotherapist who worked with a professional rugby league team.
+Acting for the defendant physiotherapist who worked with a professional rugby league team.
 A youth team player alleged that she had failed to suspect a wrist fracture and to refer him onwards for further treatment.
 In addition to a significant factual dispute, the claim featured expert physiotherapy, orthopaedic, and psychiatric evidence.

-a semi-professional (and former professional youth team) footballer alleged that the defendant hospital had failed to diagnose and treat a knee fracture appropriately.
+A semi-professional (and former professional youth team) footballer alleged that the defendant hospital had failed to diagnose and treat a knee fracture appropriately.
 Breach of duty was admitted but causation was denied.
 Acting for the defendant hospital trust.